 Financing or CASH to Purchase HUD Homes

 When it comes to purchasing any real estate, cash is king.
 Of course, if you are like the rest of us, solid financing by a trusted lender is the way to go.
 We always hook our clients up with the sharpest and most reliable lenders in the area.
-They will help you with your mortgage loan pre-approval also provide insight about special FHA financing possibilities specifically intended for HUD homes.
+They will help you with your mortgage loan pre-approval and provide insight about special FHA financing possibilities specifically intended for HUD homes.

 HUD homes are sold as is.
-When using low down payment financing the house and/mortgage must be insurable, especially in the eyes of the feds.
+When using low down payment financing, the house and mortgage must be insurable, especially in the eyes of the feds.
 The FHA approved appraisal will be a very important step to determine if the home you intend to buy is insurable and can utilize FHA financing.
-That's why it's critical to use a qualified/approved real estate broker AND loan specialist when buying any type of HUD housing.
+That’s why it’s critical to use a qualified/approved real estate broker AND loan specialist when buying any type of HUD housing.

 Should you have any questions we encourage you to contact us for a discussion.
 Remember, with us there is NEVER any sales pressure and NO obligation whatsoever!
 Also, if you’d like we are happy to schedule a meeting and invite our FHA expert lender to join us.